corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/business-network-integration.md

 ## Wrapping Flows

-The Collaborative recovery CorDapps use flows to initiate and execute the recovery process.
+The Collaborative Recovery CorDapps use flows to initiate and execute the recovery process.
 Before this can happen, you need validation that the parties specified as input to each Disaster Recovery flow are members of the Business Network.

 To validate these parties, you need to write and distribute simple wrapping flows for these reconciliation and recovery flows:

 - [ScheduleReconciliationFlow](ledger-sync.md#schedule-reconciliation-flow) - This flow schedules regular reconciliation checks
 - [AutomaticRecoveryFlow](ledger-recovery-automatic.md#automatic-ledger-recover-flow) to initiate automatic data recovery
 - [InitiateManualRecoveryFlow](ledger-recovery-manual.md#initiate-manual-recovery-flow) to initiate manual data recovery.

+These wrapping flows should be bundled into a single CorDapp that can be distributed to relevant parties on your network.

 ## Example Flows